MarcoEc03/tic-tac-toe/README.md

 - [x] make the buttons prettier
 - [x] different colors for different players
 - [x] add border to the buttons
+- [x] add a button to restart the game

 #### ©MARCO ECCEL 2021